 The Inside Story on Aduhelm:

 Aducanumab is sold under the brand name Aduhelm.
 Biogen initially planned to charge $56,000 a year.
+That was later lowered to around $28,000.
 Costs for individual patients will vary depending upon insurance coverage.
 Some experts estimate that coinsurance and copayments could reach $10,000 a year for traditional Medicare participants.
 Brain imaging could add additional costs.

 $28,000 might be a fair price if the drug worked really well against Alzheimer’s disease.
 The problem is that a panel of outside experts recommended against FDA approval.
 None of them thought the drug should get the FDA’s green light.